Lentil soup with red mole paste and a touch of bacon pair beautifully in this hearty large-batch one-pot meal.

 - crumbled queso fresco (optional)

-Cook bacon until it starts to get crispy.
-Add carrot and onion, sauté ten minutes.
-Add garlic, sauté another five minutes stirring constantly.
+On medium heat, cook bacon until it starts to get crispy.
+Add carrot and onion, sauté 5 minutes.
+Add garlic, sauté another minute stirring constantly.

-Add 1/2 cup chicken stock, scrape bottom of pan to loosen pan bits.
+Add 2 cups chicken stock, scrape bottom of pan to loosen pan bits.
 Add mole paste, stir until paste is completely dissolved.

-Turn off heat, add chopped cilantro, stir well, let soup rest ten minutes before serving.
+Turn off heat, add chopped cilantro, stir well and let soup rest 10 minutes before serving.
 Serve with crumbled queso fresco and freshly chopped cilantro if you have some left.